KBNLresearch/SaveToWaybackMachine/archived-sites/manuscripts.kb.nl/index.md

 - **13 Dutch Wikipedia articles** — updated using the [`{{Citeer web}}`](https://nl.wikipedia.org/wiki/Sjabloon:Citeer_web) template with `|archiefurl=`, `|archiefdatum=`, and `|dodeurl=ja` parameters
 - **48 Wikimedia Commons file pages** — updated using the [`{{Wayback}}`](https://commons.wikimedia.org/wiki/Template:Wayback) template in the `|source=` field and other relevant fields

-The full overview of all replacements is in [`wiki-url-replacements-completed/manuscripts-urls-wbm-archived-wiki.xlsx`](wiki-url-replacements-completed/manuscripts-urls-wbm-archived-wiki.xlsx).
+The full overview of all replacements is available in [`wiki-url-replacements-completed/manuscripts-urls-wbm-archived-wiki.xlsx`]({{ site.github.repository_url }}/tree/main/archived-sites/manuscripts.kb.nl/wiki-url-replacements-completed).

 ## Notes & known issues